Guatemala Fishing Vacations

 Guatemala Fishing Info

 Over the past two decades, Guatemala has earned itself the lofty title of ‘the Sailfish Capital of the World.‘ While Costa Rica is called ‘the Billfish Capital of the World‘ due to the combo of sailfish and marlin they enjoy and the state of Florida widely recognized at the overall ‘Fishing Capital of the World‘, few places on Earth can even challenge the sailfish numbers that Guatemala produces year after year.
 An incredible statistic to wrap your head around is that our top fishing lodge averages 15 sailfish raises per day, per boat throughout the entire year.
-That means that overall, almost any day you hit the water in Guatemala you will see double digit sailfish.
+That means that overall, almost any time you book a Guatemala Fishing Vacation you may see double digit sailfish.

 Guatemala can have slow days and slow weeks like any other fishery in the world, but when you book one of our Guatemala fishing packages during the peak sailfish season months (November through April) you are going to have plenty of action.
 The standard technique when fishing for sailfish and marlin in Guatemala is trolling a combination of plastic teasers and ballyhoo.
 Most boats will troll a daisy chain, controlled by the captain in the tower, and one plastic teaser on each side of the boat.
 These are combined with a long line, baited with a ballyhoo and run through the outrigger, and a flat line with another ballyhoo.
 Most conventional tackle used for sailfish is in the 20 lb – 30 lb class, but they will have a 50 lb reel rigged with a mackerel or bonito in case a marlin comes into the spread.
 Sailfish can also be caught on spinning gear since they range in the 80-120 lb range in the Pacific.
 All billfish are strictly catch and release.